Matthew Day

 128D Diffenbaugh

-• Evolutionary taxonomy, anti-essentialism, and the religion category;
+• Evolutionary taxonomies, anti-essentialism, and the “religion” category;

-• Jacobean natural philosophy, urban commerce, and the “science” of money;
+• Jacobean natural philosophy and the early-modern science of money;

-• The peculiar collision between Biblical criticism and evolutionary theory in the nineteenth century;
+• The cross-fertilization of Biblical criticism and evolutionary theory in the late-nineteenth century;

-• The medicalization of religio-political dissent in Georgian England;
+• The medicalization of political dissent in Georgian England;

-• Household debt as a key component of class and capital after the Second World War
+• Household debt as a key component of class and capital property-relations after the Second World War

 Featured Books